MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 ---
 # Manage floor plans

+> [!IMPORTANT]
+> One Dec 15, 2022 new tenant onboarding on Microsoft Search floor plans feature will pause as Microsoft explores integration with the recently announced [Microsoft Places](https://www.microsoft.com/microsoft-365/blog/2022/10/12/introducing-microsoft-places-turn-your-spaces-into-places/).
+>
+> For organizations with no published floor plan answers, floor plans configuration will be disabled or not visible.
+Organizations with at least one published floor plan answer will not be impacted by this change.
+Your admin and end-user experiences for floor plans will continue to be accessible.
+>
+> Microsoft Places is available in 2023.
+To learn more, see [Introducing Microsoft Places](https://www.microsoft.com/microsoft-365/blog/2022/10/12/introducing-microsoft-places-turn-your-spaces-into-places/).

 Floor plans in Microsoft Search help users find people, rooms, and spaces within a building.
 Watch the video for an overview of floor plan answers and a walkthrough of the steps to add them.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWPJt7]